Octordle Humbles Me Fast Whenever I Think I'm a Wordle Badass

-I would like to issue a big ol' thanks a lot to "Steve" on Twitter for bringing my attention to Octordle, a particularly challenging variant of the Wordle word game genre.
+I am officially giving a big ol' thanks a lot to "Steve" on Twitter for alerting me to Octordle, a challenging variant of the Wordle word game genre.
 Octordle has vexed me more than the original or its early offshoots of Dordle (two words) and Quordle (four words).
 And I keep going back for more.

 When I wrote about Quordle in mid-February, I joked about where the madness would end.
 Turns out it wasn't a joke.
 Octordle throws down a version of Wordle that asks you to sort out eight different five-letter words at the same time with only 13 guesses to do it in.